JeremiahPetersen/Piano-Music-Generator-LSTM/README.md

-# Piano-Music-Generator-LSTM
+Piano Music Generator using LSTM
-This repository contains code for generating music using an LSTM neural network model.
-The code utilizes MIDI files as input data and implements various functions for data preprocessing, model creation, training, and music generation.
+This repository contains code for generating piano music using an LSTM neural network model.
+The code utilizes MIDI files as input data and implements functions for data preprocessing, model creation, training, and music generation.

 Installation
-To run the code, you need to have the following libraries installed: os numpy pretty_midi
+To run the code, you need to have the following libraries installed:

+os
+numpy
+pretty_midi